top of page

 The Phrasal Verb 'Make Up' Explained

-An explanation of the different meanings of the English phrasal verb 'make up', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'make up' from a native speaker, with lots of examples in context.

 A young girl applying make up to a man's face

-This week's blog post is all about the phrasal verb 'make up', which is definitely one that you will have come across before as it is super common and is one that I have used many times on these blog posts before.
-In this post we will look at its different meanings including inventing stories, making a decision and applying cosmetics.
-So, without further do, let's get started....don't forget to leave a comment at the end 😊
+This article is all about the phrasal verb 'make up', which is definitely one that you will have come across before as it is super common.
+It may be that you are already familiar with one or more of its different meanings, however in this post we will look at all of them, including inventing stories, making a decision and applying cosmetics.
+So, without further do, let's get started.

 Usage